Muscadet de Dieppe Apple

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Moderately vigorous and resistant to brown rot.
+Growth Habits and Disease Resistance: Moderately vigorous, tip bearing, and resistant to brown rot.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)